kappter/kappquiz/README.markdown

    - In repository settings, under "GitHub Pages," set the source to the `main` branch.
    - Access the app at `https://<your-username>.github.io/kappquiz/`.
 5. **Test the App**:
-   - Verify functionality of question modes, quiz navigation, answer locking, report generation, and theme switching.
+   - Verify functionality of question modes, quiz navigation, answer locking, score accuracy, report generation, and theme switching.

 ## Credits